Skip to main content

 The groundwater standards for chloramben were adopted in Cycle 3 (1990).

-Chloramben is a herbicide used to control weeds in a variety of vegetable crops, field corn, and peanuts.
-Animal studies have shown that high levels of chloramben can affect the liver.
+Chloramben is an herbicide used to control weeds in a variety of crops.
+Studies have shown that exposure to high levels of chloramben can affect the liver.

 Chlordane